 The right-of-use assets for land and equivalent rights, and buildings including buildings on land owned by third parties include right-of-use assets related to data centers with a carrying amount of EUR 86 million (December 31, 2019: EUR 103 million).
 The corresponding depreciation amounted to EUR 18 million in the reporting year (December 31, 2019: EUR 18 million).
 In addition, the right-of-use assets for technical equipment and machinery also include right-of-use assets related to data centers with a carrying amount of EUR 30 million (December 31, 2019: EUR 17 million).
-The corresponding depreciation amounted to EUR 13 million in the reporting year (December 31, 2019: EUR 5 million).
+The corresponding depreciation amounted to EUR 13, 2019: EUR 17 million).